Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 MIT License - Use freely for personal or commercial projects!

+See the [LICENSE](LICENSE) file for details.

 ---

 ## 🙋 FAQ

 ### Q: Do I need to understand all the technical details?
 **A:** No!
 Just fill out the simple input form at the top.
-The AI handles all the complex technical stuff.
+The AI handles all the complex technical cinematography stuff.
+You just need to describe your vision.

 ### Q: What if I only want a 12-second video?
 **A:** Set VIDEO DURATION to 12.
 You'll get 2 clips (12 ÷ 6 = 2).
+Generate Clip 1 as text-to-video, extract last frame, generate Clip 2 as image-to-video.

 ### Q: Can I use this for vertical videos (TikTok, Instagram)?
 **A:** Yes!
 Just set ASPECT RATIO to 9:16.
+Everything else works the same.

 ### Q: Do I need special software?
-**A:** No!
-Just a text editor to fill out the template and access to an AI chatbot.
+**A:** Just a text editor to fill out the template, access to an AI chatbot (free or paid), and an AI video generator account.
+A video editor helps for final stitching (even free ones like CapCut work).

 ### Q: Will this work with [specific AI video generator]?
 **A:** Yes!
 The prompts are text-based and work with any generator that accepts text prompts.
+The last frame method works best with platforms that support image-to-video.

 ### Q: What if my clips don't match perfectly when generated?
-**A:** AI video generators have some randomness.
-You may need to regenerate specific clips or use the first frame of clip N+1 as the last frame input for image-to-video generation.
+**A:** The last frame method dramatically reduces this issue.
+If there's still slight mismatch:
+- Try regenerating with same last frame but adjusted prompt
+- Use higher "image strength" or "motion" settings
+- Some minor adjustment in post-production may be needed
+- Cross-dissolve transitions can smooth remaining discontinuities

+### Q: Should I always use the last frame method?
+**A:** For best results, yes!
+It guarantees continuity.
+However, for simpler sequences or when you want some creative variation, you can try text-only generation first and use last frame method only where transitions look off.

+### Q: What resolution should I extract the last frame at?
+**A:** Match your AI video generator's input requirements.
+Usually:
+- Runway: 1280×768 or higher recommended
+- Pika: 1024×576 minimum, higher is better
+- Luma: Native resolution of your generated video
+- Most platforms: Use native resolution (don't upscale or downscale)

+### Q: Can I use the last frame method if I'm generating all clips in parallel?
+**A:** No, you need to generate sequentially (Clip 1 → Clip 2 → Clip 3...) since each needs the previous clip's last frame.
+This takes longer but ensures perfect continuity.
+Budget your time accordingly.

+### Q: What if the last frame has motion blur but I need a sharp starting image?
+**A:** This is normal and actually fine!
+The AI will interpret the starting image (motion blur and all) and create smooth motion from it.
+The template's motion blur specifications in the prompt guide the AI on what blur to create in the new clip.

+### Q: Do all AI video generators support image-to-video?
+**A:** Most modern ones do (Runway, Pika, Luma, Kling, etc.).
+Text-only platforms won't benefit from the last frame method, but the template's detailed prompts will still create better continuity than standard prompts.

+### Q: How long does generation take for a full sequence?
+**A:** Variable based on platform and queue times:
+- **Per clip:** 30 seconds to 5 minutes typically
+- **30-second video (5 clips):** 15-30 minutes total with last frame method
+- **60-second video (10 clips):** 30-60 minutes total
+- Generate during off-peak hours for faster results

 ### Q: Can I modify the template?
 **A:** Absolutely!
 It's MIT licensed.
-Customize it for your needs.
+Customize it for your specific needs, add your own content types, adjust the format, etc.

 ### Q: How long does it take to generate prompts?
-**A:** Usually 1-3 minutes for a 60-second sequence, depending on the AI model.
+**A:** Usually 1-3 minutes for a 60-second sequence, depending on the AI model you're using.
+More complex sequences with VFX may take 3-5 minutes.

+### Q: What if I don't have access to paid AI video generators?
+**A:** Some free options exist:
+- Luma Dream Machine (limited free generations)
+- Haiper AI (free tier available)
+- Pika Labs (free credits)
+- Or use the prompts with free trial credits from paid platforms

+### Q: Can I use this for commercial projects?
+**A:** Yes!
+The template is MIT licensed.
+However, check the terms of service for your specific AI video generator regarding commercial use of generated content.

+### Q: What's the longest sequence I can create?
+**A:** Technically unlimited!
+The template can handle any duration.
+Practical limits:
+- **Your patience** - Sequential generation takes time
+- **Storage space** - Save all clips and last frames
+- **Platform limits** - Some have daily generation limits
+- **Coherence** - Very long sequences (5+ minutes) may drift in style/quality

+### Q: Do I need a powerful computer?
+**A:** No!
+The AI video generation happens in the cloud.
+You just need:
+- Internet connection
+- Web browser
+- Basic image viewer/screenshot tool
+- Video editor for final stitching (cloud-based like Kapwing works too)

+### Q: Can I combine clips from different AI generators?
+**A:** Technically yes, but challenging:
+- Different generators have different visual styles
+- Last frame method works best within same platform
+- If mixing: Use first generator for Clips 1-X, extract last frame, switch to second generator for remaining clips
+- Expect some style discontinuity at the switch point

+### Q: What if I want to change something mid-sequence?
+**A:** You can!
+Just:
+- Regenerate the problem clip with adjusted prompt
+- Use the same last frame from the previous clip
+- Continue from there with the new direction
+- The template's detailed prompts make it easy to modify specific elements

 ---